awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 Configures Access Log Setting for a stage\.
 *Type*: [AccessLogSetting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-accesslogsetting)
 *Required*: No
-*CloudFormation Compatibility*: This property is passed directly to the `[AccessLogSetting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-accesslogsetting)` property of an `AWS::ApiGateway::Stage`\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[AccessLogSetting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-accesslogsetting)` property of an `AWS::ApiGateway::Stage`\.

  `Auth`   <a name="sam-api-auth"></a>
 Configure authorization to control access to your API Gateway API\.
 For more information about configuring access using AWS SAM see [Controlling Access to API Gateway APIs](serverless-controlling-access-to-apis.md) in the AWS Serverless Application Model Developer Guide\.
 *Type*: [ApiAuth](sam-property-api-apiauth.md)
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `BinaryMediaTypes`   <a name="sam-api-binarymediatypes"></a>
 List of MIME types that your API could return\.
 Use this to enable binary support for APIs\.
 Use \~1 instead of / in the mime types\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is similar to the `[BinaryMediaTypes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html#cfn-apigateway-restapi-binarymediatypes)` property of an `AWS::ApiGateway::RestApi`\.
+*AWS CloudFormation Compatibility*: This property is similar to the `[BinaryMediaTypes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html#cfn-apigateway-restapi-binarymediatypes)` property of an `AWS::ApiGateway::RestApi`\.
 The list of BinaryMediaTypes is added to both the AWS CloudFormation resource and the OpenAPI document\.

  `CacheClusterEnabled`   <a name="sam-api-cacheclusterenabled"></a>
 Indicates whether cache clustering is enabled for the stage\.
 *Type*: Boolean
 *Required*: No
-*CloudFormation Compatibility*: This property is passed directly to the `[CacheClusterEnabled](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-cacheclusterenabled)` property of an `AWS::ApiGateway::Stage`\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[CacheClusterEnabled](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-cacheclusterenabled)` property of an `AWS::ApiGateway::Stage`\.

  `CacheClusterSize`   <a name="sam-api-cacheclustersize"></a>
 The stage's cache cluster size\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is passed directly to the `[CacheClusterSize](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-cacheclustersize)` property of an `AWS::ApiGateway::Stage`\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[CacheClusterSize](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-cacheclustersize)` property of an `AWS::ApiGateway::Stage`\.

  `CanarySetting`   <a name="sam-api-canarysetting"></a>
 Configure a canary setting to a stage of a regular deployment\.
 *Type*: [CanarySetting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-canarysetting)
 *Required*: No
-*CloudFormation Compatibility*: This property is passed directly to the `[CanarySetting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-canarysetting)` property of an `AWS::ApiGateway::Stage`\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[CanarySetting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-canarysetting)` property of an `AWS::ApiGateway::Stage`\.

  `Cors`   <a name="sam-api-cors"></a>
 Manage Cross\-origin resource sharing \(CORS\) for all your API Gateway APIs\.
 Specify the domain to allow as a string or specify a dictionary with additional Cors configuration\.
 NOTE: Cors requires SAM to modify your OpenAPI definition\.
 So, it works only inline OpenApi defined with DefinitionBody\.